cuikp/AvRichTextBox/AvRichTextBox/README.md

 **Added 2025/04/09**
 ver.
 1.3.2 - Changed the underlying strategy for Undo.
 Undo now creates clones instead of retaining objects, which was causing problems during complex Undo sequences.
 Also made ShowDebuggerPanelInDebugMode default to False.

+**Added 2025/08/02**
+ver.
+1.3.8 - Includes changes such as fix to mouse selection (wasn't working in Release mode), double/triple clicking to select word/paragraph, and IsReadOnly property for the RichTextBox.